Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 Touring: ★★★★☆

-Location (slope, course, ski resort, mountain range, etc.): Teine Highland, Rusutsu Resort, and other ski resorts, as well as backcountry areas throughout Hokkaido.
+Location (slope, course, ski resort, mountain area, etc.): Ski resorts such as Teine Highland and Rusutsu Resort, and backcountry areas throughout Hokkaido

 ●Review